univention/univention-corporate-server/management/univention-web/docs/development_of_dojo_based_web_interfaces.md

 ## System setup (/var/www/univention/setup)

-The system setup is the web based configuration wizard while installing an UCS system.
+The system setup is the web-based configuration wizard while installing an UCS system.
 You can see some screenshots of it in the
 [Univention Corporate Server - Manual for users and administrators](https://docs.software-univention.de/manual/5.0/en/installation.html#domain-settings).

 The code for the system setup can be found here:
 [univention-system-setup](https://git.knut.univention.de/univention/ucs/-/tree/5.0-6/base/univention-system-setup?ref_type=heads).

-The directory also defines other frontend related packages like "univention-managment-console-setup".
+The directory also defines other frontend-related packages like "univention-managment-console-setup".
-But for the web based configuration wizard we want to look at the "univention-system-setup" package.
+But for the web-based configuration wizard we want to look at the "univention-system-setup" package.

 The frontend files for "univention-system-setup" can be found under `univention-system-setup/usr/share/univention-system-setup/www`.